How to Promote Your Party Kit At An Event

 At the Event

-Try to remember to take some photos of your stand so you can share them later on your social media accounts or use as future examples to event organisers.
+Try to remember to take some photos of your stand so you can share them later on your social media accounts or use as examples to send to future event organisers.

 Where possible, get out and talk to the other stall holders.
 It’s a really great way to connect with others locally who you may be able to collaborate with in the future.
-For example local zero waste businesses, party entertainers or cake bakers are often worth seeking out.
+Depending on the type of event, local zero waste businesses, climate action groups, community garden groups, party entertainers, cake bakers, etc. are often worth seeking out.

 After the Event